Gigaspaces/xap-docs/site/content/xap101/running-in-standalone-mode.markdown

 # Starting a StandaloneProcessingUnitContainer Programmatically

-Here is an example of using a `ProcessingUnitContainerProvider` in order to create a standalone processing unit container programmatically:
+Here is an example of using a `ProcessingUnitContainerProvider` in order to create a standalone processing unit container programmatically with two partitions:

 ```java